Surrey – Langley Trauma Counselling and Trauma Therapy

 Trauma often requires treatment that addresses the sensory-based experiences that permeate survivors.
 Expressive Arts Therapy uses nonverbal methods of self-expression in ways that involve action and connect to embodied experiences of trauma that are beyond verbal therapy.
 Healing is seen as a means of restoring one’s imaginative capacity, recognizing this as a key component to our mental and physical health.
 Arts based trauma counselling therapy provides opportunities for getting into action, reflecting the importance of mastery and individual choice, something most trauma survivors have lost due to their trauma experience.

-How Expressive Arts Therapy can help with Trauma
+How Expressive Arts Therapy and Trauma/PTSD Counselling can help with Trauma

 - -enhance feelings of safety